 The average time for detox is between 7 and 10 days.

-How does a person stay off alcohol after a detox?
+How long does a person stay off alcohol after a detox?

 A combination of aftercare services, group support, and the support of friends and family is what makes it possible to stay off alcohol after detox.